encircled/skom/README.md

 })
 ```

-Alternatively, instance of `SimpleKotlinObjectMapper` can be used directly
+Alternatively, an instance of `SimpleKotlinObjectMapper` can be used directly

 ## Property alias